célibat épanouissement solo

 • Creation: blog, podcast, crafts

-• Sport: prepare a challenge (race, hike)
+• Sport: set yourself a challenge (running, hiking)

 Filter your relationships:

-• Boosters: those who uplift you
+• Boosters: those who lift you up

-• Toxics: to gradually limit
+• Toxic ones: to be gradually limited

 • New connections: join Meetup groups